100prznt/FlowCalc/README.md

 * [csmatio](https://sourceforge.net/projects/csmatio/) .NET Library for Matlab MAT-files
 * [Newtonsoft.Json](https://github.com/JamesNK/Newtonsoft.Json) Json.NET is a popular high-performance JSON framework for .NET
 * [ZedGraph](https://www.nuget.org/packages/ZedGraph/) ZedGraph is a class library, user control, and web control for .net, written in C#, for drawing 2D Line, Bar, and Pie Charts.
+* [PDFsharp](https://www.nuget.org/packages/PDFsharp/) PDFsharp is the Open Source .NET library that easily creates and processes PDF documents on the fly from any .NET language.

 ## Lizenz